“The Objectives, Scope and Focus of Government Policy in ADR”

-Dr. Eva Malisius, Board Director at ADRBC
+Dr. Eva Malisius, PhD, Board Director at ADRBC

 Dr. Eva Malisius is a conflict engaged specialist based in Victoria, BC.
 Previously based in Berlin (Germany) and Brussels (Belgium) Dr. Malisius has over 15 years of professional experience working as an educator, researcher, speaker, and consultant.
 In the past she has worked for and with International Organizations and government agencies, co-founded an NGO implementing mediation processes in divided communities in post-conflict societies, as well as training peace professionals and teaching at universities in Europe and North America.
 She is part of Royal Roads University’s core faculty since 2012, where she has redesigned the MA in Conflict Analysis and Management and teaches conflict related courses in several programs.
 Dr. Malisius is passionate about bringing people together and focuses on increasing conflict competence by working with individuals, teams, and communities with an innovative approach that provides transformative learning spaces for constructive conflict engagement.

 Jim McCartney, LLB, C. Med, C. Arb., Vice-President, ADR Institute of Canada (ADRIC)